Skip to content

 veterinary consulting services

-Our veterinary consulting team provides a range of animal health consulting services to accelerate the development and commercialization of veterinary products, generally categorized as follows:
+Our veterinary consulting team provides a range of animal health consulting services to accelerate the development and commercialization of veterinary products.

 Technology and Market Analysis: we routinely assist small to large biomedical companies with assessing their technology or assets for applications in veterinary medicine.
 We can assist in establishing target disease applications, and conduct market research in connection with product attribute mapping, price elasticity analysis, and market forecasting.